WPMedia/klaxon/docs/connecting_to_remote_db_aws_aurora.md

 - You have already created an Aurora RDS cluster where the Klaxon database will be housed.
 That cluster should be configured in a way that is compatible with PostgreSQL 14.
 For our purposes at the Post, we used `database_engine_version: 14.4` and `instance_size: db.t4g.medium`.
 [Here is a guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Support) to help you select a compatible instance size.
 We deploy our AWS resources in infrastructure-specific repos, however resources [can also be created in the AWS console](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html).
 - You have master credentials to access the Postgres database.

-## Create the database and appuser
+## Create the database and app user

 First, we need to create a database called `klaxon` on the new cluster and add a user role that will be used by our app.
-You will need the master credentials and the endpoint for the cluster, which can be [found in the AWS console](https://docs.aws.amazon.com/documentdb/latest/developerguide/db-cluster-endpoints-find.html).
+You will need the master credentials mentioned above, as well as the endpoint for the cluster, which can be [found in the AWS console](https://docs.aws.amazon.com/documentdb/latest/developerguide/db-cluster-endpoints-find.html).
 Open a psql shell on the remote cluster like:
 ```
 psql --host=<CLUSTER ENDPOINT> --username=<MASTER USERNAME> --password
 ```